-The Moot Entry fee covers the cost of the Moot event from the opening ceremony on the 19th July in Dublin City to the closing ceremony at the Basecamp location (Dublin) on the 29th July 2021.
+The Moot Entry fee covers the cost of the Moot event from the opening ceremony in Dublin City to the closing ceremony at the Basecamp location (Dublin).

 This includes all travel, food, accommodation and all programme elements.
 It will also cover insurance during the event and medical care (as provided by state medical services).

 The fee does not cover arrival and departure travel, pre and post moot programme or additional time spent in Ireland.

 The Moot Contingent Support Team will help in arranging and making suggestions for all additional items you wish to do as an addition to the Moot event.
 Head of Contingent meetings and exchanges will be the ideal place to make such arrangements.

 International Patrols and Tribes will be supplied with patrol equipment which includes dining shelters, tables, cooking equipment, basic first aid equipment.
 A full list will be provided in a future bulletin

 Participants will be expected to have their own camping equipment, personal eating kit, utensils and tentage (lightweight 2 person tent).
 Participants must be able to carry their tent with their personal equipment as they travel on the Trail programme.